Snake-eyez/netflix_portfolio/DEPLOYMENT.md

 ## 📝 Next Steps

-1. Visit https://derrelnetflix.web.app to see your live site
+1. Visit https://derrelwinter.com to see your live site
-2. If you want a custom domain, set it up in Firebase Console
+2. If you want a custom domain, set it up in Firebase Console (Done!)
 3. Delete the Firebase App Hosting backend if you don't need it

 ## 🐛 If Site Doesn't Load